phamdinhkhanh/vnquant/README.md

 - 'stack': Returns the DataFrame and add one column 'code' to clarify each record belong to what stock symbol.

 ### 4.1.
 Clone one stock:

+There are three return formats supported in the latest version 0.1.2.

+- Multiple-level: It will return a table with mutilple column indexes with two main levels Arguments (including many basical stock indexes) and Symbols (including list of stock codes).

 ```{python}
 import vnquant.data as dt